melan-variya/Submission-Analyzer/README.md

 <img src="./src/logo.png" alt="Extension Icon" width="100" height="100">

 Submission Analyzer is a browser extension designed to analyze and visualize Codeforces submissions, including time and memory performance.
-It provides detailed insights into your submissions and helps you understand your code's efficiency.
+It allows users to view others' code, compare solutions, and optimize their own code for better efficiency.

 ---